 The side and top bezels are ultra-thin while the bottom bezel is a bit thicker and has a centimeter ruler.
 You won’t run into any issues with reflections as the screen has an anti-glare matte coating.

-Connectivity options are abundant and include DisplayPort 1.2, HDMI 1.4, VGA, a headphones jack, a quad-USB 3.0 hub, and two 2W built-in speakers.
+Connectivity options are abundant and include DisplayPort 1.2, HDMI 1.4, VGA, a headphone jack, a quad-USB 3.0 hub and two 2W built-in speakers.

 Price & Similar Monitors

 The ASUS PA248QV price amounts to ~$190 – $200, and it’s the best photo editing monitor you can get for that price.

 Additionally, we reviewed the 27″ sized model, the ASUS PA278QV with a higher 2560×1440 screen resolution and the same features.